-The test results help your doctor work out the type of myeloma you have and the best treatment plan for you.
+The test results help your doctor work out the type of myeloma you have and the best treatment for you.

 Many people feel shocked and upset when told they have myeloma.
 If you need support, call Cancer Council 13 11 20.